 Dvořák, Tchaikovsky, and Borodin String Quartets – Our multiple-part series tracing the evolution of the string quartet continues with magnificent works from Antonín Dvořák, Pyotr Tchaikovsky, and Alexander Borodin.

 Bill's Keepers – This week on Exploring Music, Bill plays his favorite recordings, those that have found their way into his “Keepers Box.”.
 This week is full of upcoming stars as well as established masters.

 June 8 - 12, 2015

 Robert Schumann – A biography of the torrid and life of one of Germany’s early romantics.
 Married to composer/pianist Clara Wieck, and a friend to Johannes Brahms, Felix Mendelssohn, and Joseph Joachim, Schumann was at the very heart of the German Romantic intellectual movement in the mid 19th century.
 He was a composer, pianist, and music critic.

 June 1 - 5, 2015

 Invitation To The Dance, Part II – This week, we’ll focus on ballet music by Tchaikovsky, Stravinsky, Schubert – even Beethoven!
 On Wednesday’s program alone we will dance to Bartok’s Miraculous Mandarin Suite and The Wooden Prince, Tchaikovsky’s Sleeping Beauty, and a charming suite of dances from Manuel de Falla’s Three-Cornered Hat.

 May 25 - 29, 2015

-Czech Out Those Bohemians – Composers from the lands around the present-day Czech Republic have made an indelible mark on music – we'll examine their history and influence, from medieval times to the present, enjoying the music of Dvořák, Smetana, Suk, and the Benda family.
+Czech Out Those Bohemians – Composers from the lands around the present-day Czech Republic have made an indelible mark on music, We’ll examine their history and influence, from medieval times to the present, enjoying the music of Dvořák, Smetana, Suk, and the Benda family.

 May 18 - May 22, 2015